haskell/cabal/doc/setup-commands.rst

 .. program:: runhaskell Setup.hs repl [COMPONENT] [FLAGS]

-If the current directory contains no package, ignores COMPONENT parameters and opens an interactive interpreter session; if a sandbox is present, its package database will be used.
+If the current directory contains no package, ignores COMPONENT parameters and opens an interactive interpreter session.

 Otherwise, (re)configures with the given or default flags, and loads the interpreter with the relevant modules.
 For executables, tests and benchmarks,